honojs/website/middleware/builtin/jwt.md

-# JWT Middleware
+# JWT Auth Middleware

-There is also middleware for JWT Authentication.
+The JWT Auth Middleware provides authentication by verifying the token with JWT.
+`Authorization` header value or cookie value specified by the `cookie` option will be used as a token.

 ## Import